wetransform-os/rasdaman/doc/main/11_cheatsheets.rst

 - ``diagram`` on csv encoded data, e.g. ``diagram(type=area,width=300)>>select encode(..., "csv") from ...``
 - ``text`` to visualize a text result, e.g. ``text>>select dbinfo(...) from ...``

-Without using a widget the result is downloaded.
+Without using a widget the result is downloaded:

 .. figure:: media/cheatsheets/rasql-web-console-example.png
    :align: center